 The Bird Protection Fund is a partnership between the Natural Resources Foundation of Wisconsin, the Wisconsin Department of Natural Resources and the Wisconsin Bird Conservation Partnership, and is funded primarily through the Great Wisconsin Birdathon.

 - Projects that demonstrate a significant impact on Wisconsin’s threatened and endangered bird populations.

 - Projects that leverage resources and partnerships.

 - Endangered Tern Conservation

 - Lake Michigan Waterbird Monitoring

 - Latin America Migratory Bird Habitat Research

 Bird Protection Fund passes the $1 million mark for Wisconsin bird conservation

-[September 6, 2018] The Bird Protection Fund—a collaboration of the Natural Resources Foundation of Wisconsin, Wisconsin Bird Conservation Initiative, and the Wisconsin Department of Natural Resources—has raised and distributed $1,014,566 for bird conservation since it was created in 2009.
+[September 6, 2018] The Bird Protection Fund—a collaboration of the Natural Resources Foundation of Wisconsin, Wisconsin Bird Conservation Partnership, and the Wisconsin Department of Natural Resources—has raised and distributed $1,014,566 for bird conservation since it was created in 2009.
 [DOWNLOAD FULL RELEASE]

 Director of Conservation Programs